MrjTheDeveloper/ios-battery-checker/README.md

 ## Troubleshoot

 "I don't have a log-aggregated file on my iOS Device"
-> Make sure the Analytics & Improvements "Share iPhone & Watch Analytics" is turned on.
-If it wasn't turned on, turn it on and wait a few hours or days until you find a file named "log-aggregated"
+> Make sure under Analytics & Improvements the "Share iPhone & Watch Analytics" is turned on.
+If it wasn't turned on, turn it on and wait a few hours or days until you find a file named "log-aggregated".